eashmore/csgo-time/docs/payout.md

 }
 </code></pre>

-`distributeExpensiveItems` will then make sure the items to expensive to distributed evenly are handed out as fairly as possible by giving them to the users with the highest remaining payout.
+`distributeExpensiveItems` will then attempt to payout items to expensive to distributed evenly are as fairly as it can by giving them to the users with the highest remaining payout.

 <pre><code>
 function distributeExpensiveItems() {